luana-barbosa/luana-barbosa/README.md

 </p>

 <h4 align="center">
-  I am an android developer from Salvador, systems analysis and development student, and completely fascinated by the field of software engineering.
+  I am an android developer from Salvador, graduated in Systems Analysis and Development, and completely fascinated by the field of software engineering.
 I love problem-solving and lifelong-learning, as I am always focused on becoming the best version of myself, personally and professionally.
 With that said, I hone my skills with cutting-edge knowledge and practices to spearhead all of the projects I am involved with, which are many!. 🚀
 </h4>

 <br>